iandebeer/gleibnif/README.md

 #### Behaviour

-Gleipnif supports **tokens** that adheres to the Token Taxonomy Framework as set out by the Interwork Alliance.
+D@WN supports **tokens** that adheres to the Token Taxonomy Framework as set out by the Interwork Alliance.
 It defines **behaviours** as capabilities or restrictions that applies to a token class along with Properties of a token, as information or data it contains.

 The framework provides an extensible set of Behaviours, such as: